GaneshDevanaka/Big_Data_Project/README.md

 The logs files that are generated are also uploaded to the repo with the name "spark_log_files"

-Note: out.json whhich we have mentioned in the project description, we were unable to upload it.
+Note: out.json which we have mentioned in the project description, we were unable to upload it.